TerrySlack/mainframework-api-hook-provider-worker/README.md

 In a component, where you need to make a request, use the useApiWorker hook for each request.
 You can use multiple instances of the hook, and make: get, post, patch and delete reqeusts
+Note: credentials can be added to the config object.
+It defaults to "include" if not added.

 ```JS | TS
 import { useEffect } from "react";